araki214/wikitext-j/README.md

 In order to adapt charcters to 'jisx0208', this program uses cnvk.py (https://github.com/yuka2py/cnvk/blob/master/cnvk.py) and unicode.txt, please download these files.

-This program is low versatility, so I would appreciate if you used it as a reference.
+This program is low versatility and the code is dirty.
+Therefore I would appreciate if you used it as a reference.